sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/status/variants-states.md

   alt: 'Image of a status with text',
   title: 'Status with text'
 }) }}

-* This variant serves as a space-saving variant which can be used, for example, in a table when Icons are not self-explanatory.{.lead}
+* This variant serves as a space-saving variant which can be used, for example, in a table when Icons are not self-explanatory. {.lead}

 ### Extended
 {{ imageOnGreyBackground({